 Of all the basic cues to teach your dog coming back is probably the most important and sometimes the most difficult one.
-Coming back under all circumstances and always has many benefits and can avoid real problems, such as being run over by a car, a confrontation with another dog, meeting a snake or just a kid that is scared of dogs.
+Coming back under all circumstances and has many benefits and can avoid real problems, such as being run over by a car, a confrontation with another dog, meeting a snake or just a kid that is scared of dogs.

 Dogs do not come back because the world out there is very rewarding and the off leash time is often the best part of the day!